PDP-10/its/README.md

    - SUPDUP, Supdup client
    - FTPS, FTP Server
    - FTPU, FTP Client
+   - NAME, Shows logged in users and locations, aka FINGER

 6. A brand new host table is built from the host table source and installed into SYSBIN; HOSTS3 > using H3MAKE.